-12 Fabulous Tricks So Your Shoes Won’t Hurt
+12 Fabulous Tricks to Keep Your Shoes from Hurting

-The problem is that you can’t always identify what’s causing the problem, because sometimes they don’t cause any problems when you first put them on.
+The issue is that you can’t always identify what’s causing the problem, because they don’t always cause problems when you first put them on.

-That’s why it’s good to know a few tricks for molding your shoes to your feet, even when this includes changing their size or shape.
+That’s why it’s good to know a few tricks for molding your shoes to your feet, even if that means changing their size or shape.

-Below we are going to give you the 12 most simple ways to make sure your shoes won’t hurt, so you never think of tossing them aside again.
+Today, we’re going to tell you the 12 most simple ways to keep your shoes from hurting, so you never have think of tossing them out again.

 Let’s take a look!

-When your shoes are just a little too tight, and they feel uncomfortable to use, the solution is to put on two pairs of thick socks while wearing your shoes for several minutes a day.
+When your shoes are just a little too tight, and they feel uncomfortable to use, the solution is to put on two pairs of thick socks while wearing your shoes for a few minutes a day.

-Put your feet in the tight shoe, walk for a few minutes, and after a few days the shoe will be wider and more comfortable.
+Put your feet in the tight shoes, walk for a few minutes, and after a few days they’ll be wider and more comfortable.

 2. Ice bag